aj-menon/Maven-Analytics/maven_careers/README.md

 ## Situation

-Yor are a Research Analyst and Excel Specialist at **Maven Careers**, a non-profit organization helping high school seniors find career paths.
+You are a Research Analyst and Excel Specialist at **Maven Careers**, a non-profit organization helping high school seniors find career paths.
 Your boss needs a dashboard built for an upcoming round of school visits and needs your help.

 ## Project Brief